 Under limited supervision, the Care Manager, is responsible for managing the clinical and medical care for clients to include vulnerable adults and elderly populations and supports the overall operation of The Option Group.

 - Conduct home visits, phone calls, virtual calls, and regular in-person visits with clients to gather information, assess condition, living situation and make recommendations.

 - Maintain HIPAA compliance in all client and family communications, reports, and management of electronic and physical documents.

 - Provide cognitive screenings and make determinations of

 - Connect clients, families and/or representatives to appropriate services and resources.

-- Coordinate and facilitate meetings with individuals, families, professionals and service providers.
+- Coordinate and facilitate meetings with individuals, families, professionals and service

-- Coordinate medical care and ensure home environment is safe and supportive of the needs of the client.
+- Coordinate client’s medical care and ensure home environment is safe and supportive of the needs of the client.

 - Research appropriate care settings and support services needed for client and advocate for client to ensure proper services are provided.